dojo/docs/dojox/grid/EnhancedGrid.rst

 .. image:: swipe-rows&columns.png

-As noted above, swipe-select is also possible when the check box mode of Indirect Selection is are used for row selection.
+As noted above, swipe-select is also possible when the check box mode of Indirect Selection is used for row selection.

 Usage
 -----